-- The Transporters is a DVD that uses transport characters to teach emotions to children with ASD.
+- The Transporters is an animation series that uses transport characters to teach emotions to autistic children aged 2-8 years.

-- Social Stories™ is a highly structured program that uses stories to explain social situations to children with ASD.
-A story or comic strip conversation that incorporates how your child feels and how others feel might be useful for your child with ASD.
+- Social stories are a way of explaining social situations to autistic children.
+An illustrated story or comic strip conversation that incorporates how your child feels and how others feel might be useful for your child.

 It helps to have realistic expectations.
-Children with ASD can learn to be more emotionally responsive, but even when they have these skills, they tend to use them less than other children.
+Autistic children can learn to be more emotionally responsive, but even when they have these skills, they tend to use them less than other children.

-There’s a wide range of therapies and interventions available for children with autism spectrum disorder (ASD), some of which might be able to help your child with recognising and showing emotions.
-For more information, see our Parent Guide to Therapies.
+There’s a wide range of therapies and supports available for autistic children, some of which might be able to help your child with generalising and showing emotions.

 Autistic children will need support generalising what they learn in therapy sessions to their everyday lives.

 Other parents can be a great source of ideas, experience and support.
 You could try connecting in an online or a face-to-face support group.